-And finally, most likely you’ll face one or few of these problems on the interview:
+And finally, most likely you’ll face one or more of these problems on the interview:

-Speaking of Java.
-Always be honest about yourself and tell your interviewer that you already have a C++ background and you are starting to learn Java.
+Speaking of Java, always be honest about yourself and tell your interviewer that you already have a C++ background and you are starting to learn Java.
 Tell about the things that you know the best, e.g. design patterns or generics.
 Check out a few OOP topics similar in C++ and Java.
-If you’re applying for a job and want to take a chair of J2EE programmer, you already have to know about the concepts of transaction management, ORM mapping, dependency injection, logging, and so on.
+If you’re applying for a job and want to take a chair as a J2EE programmer, you already have to know about the concepts of transaction management, ORM mapping, dependency injection, logging, and so on.

 Which language to learn?

-Looks like we creeping up to a tough question.
-Both of these programming languages coming with their unique pros and cons.
-You can run Python on more than 10 operating systems, on the other hand, Java opens the gate of a perfect cross-platform support.
-Once again, you have to determine what you expect from one or another language, what is your end goal before you make your decision.
+It looks like we are creeping up to a tough question.
+Both of these programming languages come with their unique pros and cons.
+You can run Python on more than 10 operating systems.
+On the other hand, Java opens the gate of perfect cross-platform support.
+Once again, you have to determine what you expect from each language.
+Know your end goal before you make your decision.

 However, Java is not the number one language for beginners, due to the fact that it is intended for more complex development.
-With Pyth,on the situation is not that critical.
-It is more forgiving language, with which you can take such shortcuts as reusing an old variable.
+With Python, the situation is not that critical.
+It is a more forgiving language, with which you can take such shortcuts as reusing an old variable.

 What’s next?
 Many people find Python more understandable and readable than Java.
 On the other hand, after you wrote a code with Java, you can execute it from anywhere.
-A notable benefit to the Java language is that you can keep questionable code’s host system safe, as the code runs in the secure environment.
-Let’s not forget that Java is network-centric, so the network-based application development is not a problem.
+A notable benefit to the Java language is that you can keep questionable code’s host system safe as the code runs in a secure environment.
+Let’s not forget that Java is network-centric, so network-based application development is not a problem.

-You have to understand that your choice should stand on your own determination, preferences and current background.
-If you already familiar with Python, you probably want to amplify your knowledge before focus on Java.
+You have to understand that your choice should stand on your determination, preferences, and current background.
+If you are already familiar with Python, you probably want to amplify your knowledge before focusing on Java.
 If you consider yourself as a person with a strong will and a lot of time, learning Java can be a good idea.
 With Java you can program for multiple environments.

-On the other hand, if you are not familiar with the programming and you see yourself as the programmer, who is intended in the scientific area, then Python is the best decision.
-It is the number one programming language in schools due to the fact that Python helps people master new coding techniques in short time with the wide range of uses.
+On the other hand, if you are not familiar with programming and find yourself as the programmer working in the scientific area, then Python is the best decision.
+It is the number one programming language in schools due to the fact that Python helps people master new coding techniques in a short time with a wide range of uses.

 Future and the Bottom Line

-Both of them are excellent, time-tested languages with a bright future.
-The prospects of their future are more like a matter of your own preferences.
-Today we can see enormous numbers of enterprise software written in Java.
-Big players rely on Java for good reason, so the demand will remain strong for decades.
-However, to be honest Java is not the prettiest programming language in the deck, but it’s well-engineered, solid and secure with a huge number of different frameworks and a huge support community.
+Both Python and java are excellent, time-tested languages with a bright future.
+The prospects of their future are more a matter of your own preferences.
+Today we can find enormous numbers of enterprise software written in Java.
+Big players rely on Java for a good reason, so the demand will remain strong for decades.
+However, to be honest, Java is not the prettiest programming language in the deck.
+Still, it’s well-engineered, solid, and secure with a huge number of different frameworks and a huge support community.
 Furthermore, Java acts friendly with Android development, and this OS will be in the game in the predictable future.